 By assuming that we have a $\delta$-linear threshold splitting function, this means we can associate exactly \emph{two} auxiliary nodes with each hyperedge.
 We call these $a$ and $b$ for simplicity.
 We also let $V_a$ be the set of all $a$ auxilary nodes and $V_b$ be the set of all $b$ nodes.

-At a high level, the algorithm to solve this proceeds as follows: whenever there exists an graph node $i\in V$ that violates optimality, i.e. $r_i>\kappa d_i$, we first perform a $\texttt{hyperpush}$ at $i$ to increase $x_i$ so that the optimality condition is approximately satisfied, i.e., $r_i=\rho\kappa d_i$ where $0<\rho<1$ is a given parameter that influences the approximation.
-This changes the solution $\vx$ only at the current node $i$ and residuals at adjacency auxiliary nodes.
-Then for adjacent auxiliary we immediately \emph{push} on them, which means to increase their value so that the residuals remain zero.
+At a high level, the algorithm to solve this proceeds as follows: whenever there exists a graph node $i\in V$ that violates optimality, i.e. $r_i>\kappa d_i$, we first perform a $\texttt{hyperpush}$ at $i$ to increase $x_i$ so that the optimality condition is approximately satisfied, i.e., $r_i=\rho\kappa d_i$ where $0<\rho<1$ is a given parameter that influences the approximation.
+This changes the solution $\vx$ only at the current node $i$ and residuals at adjacent auxiliary nodes.
+Then we immediately \emph{push} on adjacent auxiliary nodes, which means we increase their value so that the residuals remain zero.
 After pushing each pair $(a,b)$ of associated auxiliary nodes, we then update residuals for \emph{adjacent} nodes in $V$.
 Then we search for another optimality violation.
 (See Algorithm~\ref{cut-algo} for a formalization of this strategy.)
 When $\rho<1$, we only approximately satisfy the optimality conditions; and this approximation strategy has been repeatedly and successfully used in existing local graph clustering algorithms~\cite{andersen2006local,gleich2014anti,liu2020strongly}.